shreeya-i/Cue/README.md

 * User can sign in with authentication
 * User can log in and log out of their account
 * The current signed in user is persisted across app restarts
-* User can see a calendar of their upcoming events
 * The home page calendar is auto-populated with holidays
 * User can add an event name, date, and category which appears on the home calendar
 * User can update their profile settings